GIVE BACK TO THOSE THAT HAVE PROTECTED US EVERY DAY.

 - We love our sponsors, and hope you do too.
 They help us achieve our mission to honor and empower The Greatest GENERATIONS Foundation through programs, services, events, and a variety of other resources.

-- Direct donations or grants to individuals, or groups.
+- Direct donations or grants to individuals, or groups for programs outside TGGF programs.

 - Religion, medical research, or for research in the humanities.

-- Endowments or fundraising drives, including fundraising dinners.
+- Endowments or fundraising drives, including fundraising dinners or memorials.

 - Political campaigns, political activities or political lobbyist.